 5 books that will help you teach English pronunciation I don’t know about you, but I’m always on the lookout for new ideas on how to improve the pronunciation of my students; even the good ones need all the help they can get.
 This has always been an area of teaching that worries me and one where I still feel I can grow greatly as a teacher.
 Basically, I need the help of those seasoned pros out there who have blessed us with their knowledge in the form of written texts.
+With this in mind these are the books that I feel deserve a place among your collections.
 1. by Peter Roach This little beauty is perfect for anyone who has ever wished they had a simple, straightforward resource for either personal reference or for their students to use.
 This text is an essential for the novice teacher and experienced pro alike, as it explains all the terminology and theory in a way that is easy to understand; a truly great book with which to get indoctrinated!
 2. by Robin Walker 3. by Paul Tench 4. by Mark Hancock 5. by Susan Cameron